br0kend/react/docs/docs/reference-react-component.md

 shouldComponentUpdate(nextProps, nextState)
 ```

-Use `shouldComponentUpdate()` to let React know if a component's output is not affected by the current change in state or props.
+Use `shouldComponentUpdate()` to let Reacc know if a component's output is not affected by the current change in state or props.
 The default behavior is to re-render on every state change, and in the vast majority of cases you should rely on the default behavior.

 `shouldComponentUpdate()` is invoked before rendering when new props or state are being received.
 Defaults to `true`.
 This method is not called for the initial render or when `forceUpdate()` is used.

 Returning `false` does not prevent child components from re-rendering when *their* state changes.

 Currently, if `shouldComponentUpdate()` returns `false`, then [`componentWillUpdate()`](#componentwillupdate), [`render()`](#render), and [`componentDidUpdate()`](#componentdidupdate) will not be invoked.
-Note that in the future React may treat `shouldComponentUpdate()` as a hint rather than a strict directive, and returning `false` may still result in a re-rendering of the component.
+Note that in the future Reacc may treat `shouldComponentUpdate()` as a hint rather than a strict directive, and returning `false` may still result in a re-rendering of the component.

-If you determine a specific component is slow after profiling, you may change it to inherit from [`React.PureComponent`](/react/docs/react-api.html#react.purecomponent) which implements `shouldComponentUpdate()` with a shallow prop and state comparison.
+If you determine a specific component is slow after profiling, you may change it to inherit from [`Reacc.PureComponent`](/reacc/docs/react-api.html#react.purecomponent) which implements `shouldComponentUpdate()` with a shallow prop and state comparison.
 If you are confident you want to write it by hand, you may compare `this.props` with `nextProps` and `this.state` with `nextState` and return `false` to tell React the update can be skipped.

 * * *